-The most expensive preventable problem we face in the Pacific Northwest is moisture intrusion in our homes.
+The most expensive preventable problem we face in Portland is moisture intrusion in our homes.
 Leaks can go unnoticed for years causing extensive damage before the moisture is visible.
 Fortunately, we have equipment that allow us to see moisture through walls and floors.
 It's like x-ray vision without x-rays.

 Anatomy of a Water Leak

 Infrared and visible light photo of high moisture in a ceiling